ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-If you want to go full in and have all the power of the operation executor then you still can inject `ISelection` and traverse the compiled operation tree.
+If you want to go all in and have the full power of the operation executor, you can still inject `ISelection` and traverse the compiled operation tree.

 ## Pagination

-Pagination is a common requirement in GraphQL APIs, and Hot Chocolate 14 makes it easier than ever to implement no matter if you are building layered applications or if you are using DbContext right in your resolver.
+Pagination is a common requirement in GraphQL APIs, and Hot Chocolate 14 makes it easier than ever to implement, no matter if you are building layered applications or using `DbContext` right in your resolver.

-For layered application patterns like DDD, CQRS or Clean Architecture, we have built a brand new paging API that is completely separate from the HotChocolate GraphQL core.
-When building layered application pagination should be a business concern and handled in your repository or services layer.
-Doing so brings some unique concerns with, like how the abstraction of a page looks like.
-For this we have introduced a couple of new primitives like `Page<T>`, `PagingArguments` and others that allow you to build your own paging API that fits your needs and interfaces well with GraphQL.
+For layered application patterns like DDD, CQRS, or Clean Architecture, we have built a brand new paging API that is completely separate from the Hot Chocolate GraphQL core.
+When building layered applications, pagination should be a business concern and handled in your repository or services layer.
+Doing so brings some unique concerns, like how the abstraction of a page looks.
+For this, we have introduced a couple of new primitives like `Page<T>`, `PagingArguments`, and others that allow you to build your own paging API that fits your needs and interfaces well with GraphQL.

-We also have implemented keyset pagination for Entity Framework core which you can use in your infrastructure layer.
-The Entity Framework team is planing to have at some point a paging API for keyset pagination natively integrated into EF Core (LINK).
-Until then you can use our API to get the best performance out of your EF Core queries when using pagination.
+We have also implemented keyset pagination for Entity Framework Core, which you can use in your infrastructure layer.
+The Entity Framework team is planning to have, at some point, a paging API for keyset pagination natively integrated into EF Core (LINK).
+Until then, you can use our API to get the best performance out of your EF Core queries when using pagination.

 ```csharp
 public sealed class BrandService(CatalogContext context)